Infineon/mtb-example-hal-i2c-master/README.md

 > **Note:** The PSoC&trade; 6 Bluetooth&reg; LE Pioneer Kit (CY8CKIT-062-BLE) and the PSoC&trade; 6 Wi-Fi Bluetooth&reg; Pioneer Kit (CY8CKIT-062-WIFI-BT) ship with KitProg2 installed.
 ModusToolbox&trade; requires KitProg3.
 Before using this code example, make sure that the board is upgraded to KitProg3.
 The tool and instructions are available in the [Firmware Loader](https://github.com/Infineon/Firmware-loader) GitHub repository.
 If you do not upgrade, you will see an error like "unable to find CMSIS-DAP device" or "KitProg firmware is out of date".

 The AIROC&trade; CYW20829 Bluetooth&reg; kit (CYW920829M2EVK-02) ships with KitProg3 version 2.21 installed.
-The ModusToolbox&trade; software requires KitProg3 with the latest version (2.40).
+The ModusToolbox&trade; requires KitProg3 with the latest version (2.40).
 Before using this code example, make sure that the board is upgraded to KitProg3.
 The tool and instructions are available in the [Firmware Loader](https://github.com/Infineon/Firmware-loader) GitHub repository.
 If you do not upgrade, you will see an error such as "unable to find CMSIS-DAP device" or "KitProg firmware is out of date".  <br><br>
 The AIROC&trade; CYW89829 Bluetooth&reg; kit (CYW989829M2EVB-01): pull-up resistors R1=4.7k and R2=4.7k on the baseboard(CYW9BTM2AUAD) are DNI(Do Not Install) which should be mounted for the I2C to function properly.
 ## Software setup